 Development can impact on both public and private trees.
 The Urban Forest Technical Manual is a component of the Newcastle DCP Section 5.03 Vegetation Management and informs development and public tree management, see Council's Development Control Plan and Technical Manuals page.

 It assists both the design process and construction phase of a development.
 It is important that any trees within 5m of the development are considered in accordance with the relevant sections.

 It is updated on an annual basis to ensure best practice is consistently applied.

 Trees and Neighbours

 Council’s tree management controls do not give Council the authority to direct a neighbour to remove or prune trees that grow on their own land.
-Council officers do not inspect private trees for tree removal.
-This work needs to be completed by a qualified private sector arborist.
+Council officers do not inspect private trees for tree removal or pruning.
+This inspection needs to be completed by a qualified private sector arborist.
 Residents should read the following sections of Council's Urban Forest Technical Manual (Part A) prior to engaging an arborist:

 Disputes over trees must be resolved between you and your neighbour.
 There are, however, some options for you to consider:

 If your neighbour does not agree you can seek mediation.
 Mediation is an alternative dispute resolution method which involves you, your neighbours and a trained mediator discussing the problem in an effort to determine an outcome which is agreed to by all parties.

 Contact the Hunter Community Justice Centre for assistance on 02 4925 0333.